kazito1/japanese_hiragana_watch/README.md

 To exit use the `Esc` key or `Ctrl+C`

-# iCloud Photo Sync (Optional)
+# iCloud Photo Sync (Experimental - Limited Compatibility)

+**⚠️ Note:** This feature is experimental and has known compatibility issues with certain Apple account configurations, particularly Apple IDs using third-party email addresses (Gmail, Hotmail, etc.).
+Manual photo export is recommended for most users.

-If you want to automatically sync photos from your iCloud Photos library to your watch, you can use the companion `icloud_photo_sync.py` script.
+If you want to automatically sync photos from your iCloud Photos library to your watch, you can use the companion `experimental/icloud_photo_sync.py` script.
 This script runs on Linux (Fedora or Raspberry Pi OS) and downloads photos directly from iCloud.

+## Known Limitations

+- May not work with Apple IDs using non-Apple email addresses (Hotmail, Gmail, etc.)
+- Requires 2FA to be enabled
+- Authentication may fail depending on account security settings
+- If you encounter authentication issues, manual photo export is recommended

 ## Prerequisites